Azyzz9/excel-discount-margin-analysis/README.md

 ### 2. Every loss-making order in the dataset carried a discount

-Of 9,994 orders, 1,871 were sold at a loss. **All 1,871 were discounted.
-Not a single full-price order lost money.**
+Of 9,994 orders, 1,871 were sold at a loss — and **every single one of them was discounted.**

+- **36%** of discounted orders lose money (1,871 of 5,196)
+- **0%** of full-price orders lose money (0 of 4,798)

-Discounting is not one contributing factor among several.
+Discounting isn't one contributing factor among several.
 In this dataset it is the only mechanism by which an order becomes unprofitable.

 ### 3. The loss zone is small in volume and large in impact